We refer to the skin surrounding them, not the eyes themselves in this condition. The skin around the eyes is the most fragile and thin of our bodies.

 - Inability to move the muscle of your eye.

 Certain conditions that cause a swollen eye require medical attention.
-Eye cancers are rare, but they can cause the eye to advance, making it appear that the eyelid is swollen when in reality it is the pressure of the cancer.
+Eye cancers are rare, but they can cause the eye to advance, making it appear that the eyelid is swollen when it is the pressure of cancer in reality.

 Only a doctor can diagnose what is causing your eyelid to swell.
-But it can be useful if you notice any difference between:
+But it can be helpful if you notice any difference between:

 - Symptoms that came before or after.

 - An identifiable lump or general swelling.